thaynes43/thaynes43.github.io/_pages/webside-overhaul.md

 - Lot more hardware to add
 - Didn't document any unRAID stuff which could be popular
 - Didn't document any UniFi stuff, also popular

+## Material for MkDocs

+Sometime in the near future I am going to migrate all this noise to [material for MkDocs](https://squidfunk.github.io/mkdocs-material/) which seems to have more of what I am looking for.